amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

 1. Scala generated HTML.
 1. Tackling CORS enabled images.
 ## Motivation
 Scala.js compile-to-Javascript language is by its compile phase ahead of runtime errors in production.
-It prevent you of nasty runtime errors because everything must be ok in the compile phase, specially the types of the functions and variables.
+It prevents you of nasty runtime errors because everything must be ok in the compile phase, specially the types of the functions and variables.

 In the original tutorial in Javascript: [How to make a simple HTML5 Canvas game](http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/),